 The Hall is an architectural treasure, a Grade I listed building that has been called the 'Geordie Versailles'.
-The National Trust desparately needs funds to repair and restore the building.
+The National Trust desperately needs funds to repair and restore the building.

 To that end they have put together a raffle with some intriguing prizes:

 - £10,000 cash

 - A champagne weekend for 2 at a historic hotel

 - Tickets to a garden tour of Highgrove House

 - A week-long stay at a National Trust holiday cottage